blockhackersio/paypunk/PRD.md

 ## Solution

-Build Paypunk Wallet — a Zcash wallet tool with layered interfaces, targeting all pools (Sapling, Orchard, and transparent):
+Build Paypunk Wallet — a Zcash wallet tool with layered interfaces, targeting Orchard shielded pool (with Sapling and transparent planned for later):

 1. **api** — Chain-agnostic Rust library providing high-level wallet operations.
 Accepts an asset type to dispatch to the appropriate chain backend.
 Hides IPC, actor, and chain-specific details from consumers.
 2. **CLI** — Command-line interface using api for scripting and automation.
 Integrates the TUI as a library for interactive use.